khanhthanhdev/stukit/README.md

 <p align="center"></p>

 <p align="center">
-  Find the Perfect Developer Tools for Your Next Project
+  Find the Perfect Work & Study Tools for Your Next Project
   <br>
   <a href="https://devsuite.co"><strong>Learn more »</strong></a>
   <br />